Shri B.K.S. Iyengar 1918-2014

-B.K.S.
-Iyengar lived in Pune, India.
-He was born in 1918 and began teaching yoga at the age of 18.
+He was born in Bellur, a small and very poor village in South India.
+He became teacher of Yoga at the age of 18.
 Being the world’s foremost exponent of yoga, he continued to practise, teach, advise and inspire his students throughout the world until his death in 2014.

 He believed in demystifying yoga by showing that it is open to all regardless of age, race or creed.
 He saw yoga as art, a science, a philosophy.
 One of his greatest contributions was to bring yoga to people all over the world, because he believed that yoga positively benefitted mankind.